ethereum-pocr/whitepaper/whitepaper.md

 Then, it is important that we can apply consistently the same assessment methodology across all nodes, across multiple data center and geography, and across time.
 Such a methodology must therefore be designed by experts in this field of the industry and follow a well recognized standard.

-Typically, the carbon footprint of a node will be measured as a climatic impact indicator with multi-criteria indicators following the [IPCC 100 years methodology](https://www.ipcc.ch/site/assets/uploads/2018/02/ar4-wg1-chapter2-1.pdf) and the [Life cycle assessment](https://eplca.jrc.ec.europa.eu/lifecycleassessment.html) approach and be expressed in $kg.CO_2$ equivalent and in accordance with the ISO 14040/44:2006 standard.
+Typically, the carbon footprint of a node will be measured with multi-criteria climatic impact indicators following the [IPCC 100 years methodology](https://www.ipcc.ch/site/assets/uploads/2018/02/ar4-wg1-chapter2-1.pdf) and the [Life cycle assessment](https://eplca.jrc.ec.europa.eu/lifecycleassessment.html) approach and be expressed in $kg.CO_2$ equivalent and in accordance with the ISO 14040/44:2006 standard.

 The methodology defined for assessing the carbon footprint of a node is to be considered as a part of the whitepaper and must be adhered to by all nodes.
 The full documentation of the methodology is documented [here](./LCA%20assessment%20methodology%20-%20v1.0.pdf).